NethServer/ns8-docs/software_center.rst

 ``Instances`` link within the application's card.
 You can perform various actions on each instance by clicking on its three-dots menu:

+- ``Update to testing version``: This action is visible only when a testing version is available as an instance update.
+Carefully review the pre-release documentation or consult the app developer before proceeding.
 - ``Add to favorites``: The application will always be listed at the top of the application drawer.
 - ``Edit instance label``: Add a custom name to the instance.